How to care for Crested Geckos

 Now that the crickets are nutrient packed, this last step will have the most important impact on your Gecko’s longevity.
 Place the feeder insects in a large cup and dust them with a Calcium D3 Supplement.
 Calcium, D3, and vitamin A are the most important supplements for your gecko.
 They are combined in most reptile powders.
 In nature, the sun naturally provides vitamin D3.
 Captive reptiles must have this supplement to remain healthy without natural sunlight or ultraviolet lighting.
 The major cause of most health problems in reptiles are often consequences of not using proper calcium and supplements!

 Handling Your New Gecko

-After a few weeks gently handle your Gecko.
-Be respectful and don’t force your Gecko out of its enclosure if it’s avoiding contact.
+After a few weeks you can begin to gently handle your Gecko.
+Be respectful and do not force your Gecko out of its enclosure if it is avoiding contact.
 Never pull, roughly handle, or pick up your Crested Gecko by the tail.
 Gently scoop your Crested up in the palm of your hand.
 Always place one hand in front of the other and be prepared for a jump.
 They enjoy climbing high surfaces so use your hands as an elevating staircase.

 Soon you will become familiar with your Gecko’s body language and you will be able to anticipate their next move.
 Crested Geckos are very docile and gentle creatures.
 In no time, your gecko will warm up to you!

 Thank you for reading this article, if you have any additional questions on how to care or prepare for your new pet you can email us directly at firstname.lastname@example.org

 - Front opening enclosure (12x12x18,” 18x18x24” or larger.)